timglabisch/timglabisch.github.io/_posts/2015-07-25-deleteable-package-structure.md

-(2*) It's totally fine to declare typically repository functions provided by EntityRepository in the ProductServiceInterface as long as they take some kind of structured data / object or scalar types as Input.
+(2*) It's totally fine to declare typically repository functions provided by EntityRepository in the ProductServiceInterface as long as they take some kind of structured data / object or scalar types as input.
 For example it's a bad practice to share a generic findBy(array $args).
 Such methods should be replaced by special methods.
-This makes refactoring much easier and your Public API stays as small, as possible (even with more methods).
+This makes refactoring much easier and your public API stays as small, as possible (even with more methods).
-Using findBy(array $args) as implementation detail of the package, is totally fine.

 Even if the second example isn't that smart, it don't violate `DPS`.
 Everything is hidden between the ProductInterface and can be rewritten without changing